knowit-finland-javascript-guild/cdk-with-typescript/README.md

 ```

 BTW, changes in Logical IDs are precisely the kind of thing why you would want to always make a `git commit` after a
 successful deployment!
-Cloud people call it `git-ops`, we developers just call it `git`.
+Cloud people call it `GitOps`, we developers just call it `git`.

-For this workshop, though, let's not worry about it.

 > **NOTE:**
 > If your infrastructure gets too stuck, and you can't destroy it with CDK anymore, simply terminate LocalStack